 Home & Garden Garden Make Food for Struggling Monarch Butterflies Using Your Leftovers By Melissa Breyer Editorial Director Hunter College F.I.T., State University of New York Cornell University Melissa Breyer is Treehugger’s editorial director.
-She is a sustainability expert and author whose work has been published by the New York Times and National Geographic, among others. our editorial process Melissa Breyer Updated October 11, 2018 Hurricane/Getty Images Share Twitter Pinterest Email Home & Garden Planting Guides Indoor Gardening Urban Farms Insects Pity the monarch butterflies!
-Not only do the earnest flutterers fly up to 265 miles a day on their trek back to northern climes, but they must do so in the face of a number of challenges.
-Some years bring strong south winds and unusually warm weather, which can throw off the timing of the migration.
+She is a sustainability expert and author whose work has been published by the New York Times and National Geographic, among others. our editorial process Melissa Breyer Updated October 11, 2018 Smith Collection / Gado / Getty Images Share Twitter Pinterest Email Home & Garden Planting Guides Indoor Gardening Urban Farms Insects Pity the monarch butterflies.
+Not only do the earnest flutterers fly up to 265 miles a day on their trek between northern and southern climes, but they must do so in the face of a number of challenges.
+Some years bring strong winds and unusual weather, which can throw off the timing of the migration.
 Scientists and butterfly observers alike stay on the watch for “ecological mismatch.”
 Concerns include whether or not milkweed host-plants will be ready for their lepidopteran guests.
 Will there be a surprise cold snap?
 Will the unusual weather affect breeding success?
 The butterflies are at a critical point.
 Population estimates rise and fall, but deforestation of the overwintering habitat in Mexico continues to threaten the species.
 In the north (U.S. and Canada), the butterflies face habitat destruction thanks to new roads, housing developments, and agricultural expansion.
 They are also up against more subtle forms of habitat destruction in the loss of milkweed, which larvae feed on exclusively.
 Considered a pesky nuisance by many, it is often weeded into oblivion.
 Both milkweed and nectar plants are vulnerable to the herbicides used by landscapers, farmers, and gardeners, and others -- not to mention the lethal impact insecticides have on the butterflies.
 Re-establishing milkweed is crucial.
 “Monarch butterfly populations are declining due to loss of habitat.
 To assure a future for monarchs, conservation and restoration of milkweeds needs to become a national priority,” said Chip Taylor, Director of Monarch Watch So if you have an extra patch of dirt, perhaps consider planting some milkweed.
 In the meantime, you can also help the flitting lovelies by using leftovers to making butterfly food.
 Recipe 1 Suite101 suggests using a plate feeder.
 Add fruit that is going bad.
 Butterflies are particularly fond of sliced, rotting oranges, grapefruits, strawberries, peaches, nectarines apples and bananas.
 Place on plates and put outside.
 The mixture can be kept moist by adding water or fruit juice.
-Recipe 2 From The Butterfly Garden, by Matthew Tekulsky (Harvard Common Press, 1985) comes this formula which makes use of old bananas and flat beer.
-1 pound sugar1 or 2 cans stale beer3 mashed overripe banana1 cup of molasses or syrup1 cup of fruit juice1 shot of rum Mix all ingredients well and paint on trees, fence posts, rocks, or stumps–or simply soak a sponge in the mixture and hang from a tree-limb.
+Recipe 2 From "The Butterfly Garden," by Matthew Tekulsky (Harvard Common Press, 1985) comes this formula which makes use of old bananas and flat beer.
+1 pound sugar1 or 2 cans stale beer3 mashed overripe banana1 cup of molasses or syrup1 cup of fruit juice1 shot of rum Mix all ingredients well and paint on trees, fence posts, rocks, or stumps–or simply soak a sponge in the mixture and hang from a tree limb.
 Recipe 3 Master Gardener Bobbie Truell from Texas A & M University recommends this simple alternative food source.
 4 parts water1 part granulated sugar 1.
 Boil the solution for several minutes until sugar is dissolved, and then let cool.
 Serve the solution in a shallow container with an absorbent material such as paper towels saturated with the sugar solution.
 2. Bright yellow and orange kitchen scouring pads may be placed in the solution to attract butterflies and give them a resting place while they drink.
 3. Place the feeder among your nectar flowers on a post that's 4-6 inches higher than the tallest blooms.
 Extra solution can be stored in your refrigerator for up to a week.